the practical kitchen

 Take one crouton off the sheet pan and take a bite.
 The outside will dry before the inside, so pay attention to how the center of the crouton feels as you bite through.

 If it still feels soft or chewy in the center or you're able to tear the crouton in half, the croutons need more time in the oven.
+A fully dried crouton will crunch and shatter when you bite it, all the way down to the center.

+If you're not sure if the croutons are done, give them another 10-15 minutes in the oven.
 The temperature is so low, they're not at risk of burning.
 You could even turn the oven off and leave the croutons in there as it cools for a long, slow drying period.

 an extreme close up of a crouton on a fork in a caesar salad.

-🌡️ Use an Oven Thermometer
+Avoid Burning Your Croutons: Use an Oven Thermometer

 Most ovens don't run at the temperature they say.
 Mine is a full 50 degrees off!
 I know this because I have an oven thermometer.

 Croutons need to be dried at a very low temperature.
 If your oven runs hot, you'll end up with toasted or slightly burnt croutons.
 If it runs cold, it'll take longer for them to dry.
+Using an oven thermometer to know what the actual temperature is inside your oven will help you get the temp just right.

 taylor precision large dial oven thermometer